 Whatever the result, it didn’t matter, the boys thought it was fascinating seeing what the rain would do to the art they made!

 This could definitely go into the paint collection as a fun method for kids to try.
-Click the image below for 50 paint tools, methods and recipes!
+Click for 50 paint tools, methods and recipes!